Examples of Change in Variable Costs

-Here we will look at the effects of changes in selling price, fixed costs, and variable costs on the net income and break-even point.
+In these examples, a special focus is on the effects of changes in variable costs on the net income and break-even point.

-We usually call the graph showing the total revenue and the total cost graphs together a break-even chart.
+We use the graph illustrating the total revenue and the total cost graphs within a break-even chart.

-This chart is an easy visual way to analyze the financial position of a business for different number for units
+This chart becomes in turn a simple visual tool to analyze the financial position of a business using various number of units

-We can see at a glance the amount of profit or loss that is generated for different levels of sales or production.
+The amount of profit or loss is displayed which is generated for different levels of sales verus production.

 Change in Variable Costs